For someone wondering how to tang up the whole lemonade experience, how about we germinate the Lemon seed and grow your tree?

 How to Germinate Lemon Seeds?

-Germination involves a series of processes, from harvesting the seeds to preparing them to germinate them by different methods.
+Germination involves various processes, from harvesting the seeds to preparing them to germinate by different methods.

 1. Harvesting Lemon Seeds

 First, scoop the seeds from a Lemon and thoroughly wash them off with clean water to ensure none of the pulp remains intact with the seeds.